Khvarenah: Etymology and related terms

 Pre-Christian Georgian kings of the Pharnavazid dynasty were divinely assigned kxwarrah and its loss usually led to the monarch's imminent death or overthrow in Georgian kingship.
 Many of the monarchs had names based on this etymological root like Pharnavaz, Pharnajom and Pharasmanes.
-The word was borrowed into the Georgian language as p‘ar[n].
+The word was borrowed into the Georgian language as p'ar[n].

-In the Iranian languages of the Middle Period, the word is also attested as Bactrian far(r)o, Khotanese pharra, Parthian farh, Sogdian f(a)rn, and Ossetic farnae and farn, though in these languages the word does not necessarily signify "glory" or "fortune":
+In the Iranian languages of the Middle Period, the word is also attested as Bactrian far(r)o, Khotanese pharra, Parthian farh, Sogdian f(a)rn, and Ossetic farnæ and farn, though in these languages the word does not necessarily signify "glory" or "fortune":

 In Buddhism, Sogdian farn and Khotanese pharra signified a "position of a Buddha," that is, with "dignity" or "high position."
 This meaning subsequently passed into Tocharian.
 In Manicheanism, Sogdian frn signified "luck" and was a designator of the "first luminary".
 Manichean Parthian farh again signifies "glory."
-In Scytho-Sarmatian and Alan culture, Digoron Ossetic farnae and Iron Ossetic farn signified "peace, happiness, abundance, fortune."
+In Scytho-Sarmatian and Alan culture, Digor-Ossetic farnæ and Iron-Ossetic farn signified "peace, happiness, abundance, fortune."

 The term also appears as a borrowing in Armenian pʿarkʿ, but with a greater range of meaning than in Iranian languages.